 Use browser extensions when:

-• You do not want to install extensions
+- You do not want to install an extension

 Use command line tools when: